-It should be noted that SERC reserves the right and sole discretion to determine through supervisory discretion, the order of corrective action, based on the specific circumstances and their severity.
-The agency is not obligated to follow a pattern of progressive discipline, nor is it intended in any way to limit the agency's right to terminate an employee at any time, with or without cause, and with or without advance notice.
-All SERC employees are and, at all times, remain employees at-will.
+It should be noted that SERC reserves the right and sole discretion to determine through supervisory input, the order of corrective action, based on the specific circumstances and their severity.
+The agency is not obligated to follow a pattern of progressive discipline, nor is progressive discipline intended in any way to limit the agency's right to terminate an employee at any time, with or without cause, and with or without advance notice.